priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-c) Once you create your application you can see your application-Id listed on admin dashboard.
-Please use same applicationId explained in further steps.
+c) Once you create your application you can see your application key listed on admin dashboard.
+Please use same application key explained in further steps.